-- i) Please inform the Centre by 8:30 am each day if your Child will be absent due to illness or other unexpected causes. - ii) Please give two (2) weeks written notice to the Director if you know your Child will be absent from the Centre for an extended period of time.
+- i) Please inform the Centre by 8:30 am each day if your Child will be absent due to illness or other unexpected causes. - ii) Please give two (2) weeks written notice to the Director or Supervisor if you know your Child will be absent from the Centre for an extended period.
 This includes vacations, layoffs, breaks in seasonal work and school breaks.
-To maintain your child's space parents will be billed regular fees during this time. - iii) A Child will be considered withdrawn from the program after five (5) consecutive enrolment days absence during which no notice of absence has been provided to the Supervisor/Director.
-Two attempts will be made to contact the family or alternate contact after which, if no contact is made, the space(s) will be re-allocated. - iv) Parents will specify normal daily attendance hours upon registration and notify the Supervisor/Director of any changes two weeks in advance of the change.
-If notice is not given you will be responsible for fees incurred for the day or days you did not notify the centre of changes.
+Regular fees still apply. - iii) To maintain your child's space parents will be billed regular fees during times listed in ii. - iv) A Child will be considered withdrawn from the program after five (5) consecutive enrolment days absence during which no notice of absence has been provided to the Supervisor/Director.
+Two attempts will be made to contact the family or alternate contact after which, if no contact is made, the space(s) will be re-allocated. - v) Parents will specify normal daily attendance hours upon registration and notify the Supervisor/Director of any changes two weeks in advance of the change.